-Day, Andrew M., Arnold, D.B., Havemann, S. and Fellner, D.W.
-(2003) Combining polygonal and subdivision surface approaches to modelling of urban environments In: 2003 International Conference on Cyberworlds, CW 2003: 3-5 December 2003, Singapore: proceedings.
-IEEE Computer Society, Los Alamitos, Ca, pp. 189-196.
-ISBN 0-7695-1922-9
+Day, Andrew M., Arnold, David, Havemann, S. and Fellner, D.W.
+(2003) Combining polygonal and subdivision surface approaches to modelling of urban environments In: Second International Conference on Cyberworlds (CW'03), 3-5 December, 2003.Full text not available from this repository.

 The economic production and the interactive rendering of complete reconstructions of populated urban environments are technically dif£cult tasks.
 Specialized modelling tools, which exploit knowledge of the types of object being modelled by working in the application domain, can be used to create appealing virtual reconstructions quickly.
 At the same time, the structural information from the modeller gives valuable hints to the renderer to determine ef£cient interactive display strategies through the use of level-of-detail and culling techniques.
 Thus a modeller that knows the operator is creating houses can use this information to simplify the user interaction, guide the operator, and to create models that build in optimisations when attempting real-time rendering.
 In this paper we discuss the way in which polygonal and multi-resolution surface techniques can complement one another in the modelling of urban environments.
 We also draw more general conclusions which apply to other software systems that share the same objective.

 |Item Type:||Contribution to conference proceedings in the public domain ( Full Paper)|